ThinkDataEd/curriculum/docs/unit1/lab1a.md

 * Coding is all about learning how to send instructions to your computer.

-    – The way we *speak* to the computer, using a coding language, *syntax*.
+    – The way we *speak* to the computer, using a coding language, is *syntax*.

 * ```R``` is one of many coding languages.
 Each coding language is slightly different, and these differences are reflected in the syntax.